Lzhenghua/ClusterKT/README.md

 Train and Test
 ===

-0. Please click on the link above to download the corresponding datasets.
-Change the location where the datasets are stored in the run.py
+0.Please click on the link above to download the corresponding datasets.
+1.Download all the files in folder ClusterKT.
+2.Open the run.py file and change the location where the datasets are stored in this file.
-1. Use the run.py file to train ClusterKT.
+3.Directly use the run.py file to train ClusterKT.
-2. We also provide the comparison methods in Baselines.
+4. We also provide the comparison methods in Baselines.
 To run these methods, empoly the prepare_data.py in the ClusterKT folder to read data according to the model's input.
 In the Baselines config.py file, we place the code for exercise difficulty and concept difficulty required in DIMKT, and for Q matrix construction required in LBKT and LPKT.